b3-soft-org/amp/README.md

 # amp
 A small tool that reads data from standard input (stdin) and writes it to various output streams.

-*I'm still working hard to implement new features and improve the code.
-I hope to get a stable version done the next few days*
+*Finally!
+The new version is out!*

 ## How to compile

-`gcc -o amp amp.h amp.c amp_arg.c amp_log.c amp_lst.c`
+`gcc -Wall -o amp amp.h main.c amp.c args.c llist.c log.c utils.c -lm`